sonishsivarajkumar/PyCTAKES/docs/advanced/umls.md

 # UMLS Integration

-Comprehensive guide to integrating PyTAKES with the Unified Medical Language System (UMLS).
+Comprehensive guide to integrating PyCTAKES with the Unified Medical Language System (UMLS).

 ## Overview

 The Unified Medical Language System (UMLS) is a comprehensive set of files and software that brings together biomedical vocabularies and standards to enable interoperability between systems.
-PyTAKES provides flexible UMLS integration for concept normalization and mapping.
+PyCTAKES provides flexible UMLS integration for concept normalization and mapping.

 ## UMLS Components